 Not all AI interior design tools are created equal — and the gap between free and paid tiers varies enormously by platform.
-Some free plans are genuinely useful.
+Some paid plans are genuinely useful.
 Others exist primarily to push you toward a purchase.
 Understanding exactly what you get at each level saves you from paying for features you don't need, or being frustrated by limitations you didn't anticipate.

 What Free AI Interior Design Tiers Actually Give You